-In our example label, if you multiply the urea, 8%, by 287% it comes to 23% (rounded), which is the amount of equivalent crude protein shown on the label.
+In the example label above, multiplying 8% urea (0.08) by 287 equals 23% (rounded), which is the amount of equivalent crude protein shown on the label.

-This demonstrates that of the total 30% crude protein, 23% is due to urea and the 7% comes from true protein such as protein meals or in some cases grain that have been included in the feed.
+This demonstrates that of the total 30% crude protein (in the example label above), 23% is made up from urea and 7% is from true protein such as protein meals or in some cases grain that have been included in the feed.

-This can be done by calculating how much of the nutrient you are looking for is supplied in an arbitrary weight of the product.
-For example, 100g of this lick will supply 30g of crude protein (mostly from urea) and 4g of phosphorus.
-This means that you would have to feed 500g per head per day to supply the recommended 150g of protein but only 125g to supply the recommended 5g of phosphorus.
+Supplement comparisons can be done by calculating how much each nutrient is supplied in an arbitrary weight of the product.
+For example, 100g of the lick (detailed above) will supply 30g of crude protein (mostly from urea) and 4g of phosphorus.
+This means that you would have to feed 500g of the lick per head per day to supply the recommended 150g of protein but only 125g per head per day to supply the recommended 5g of phosphorus.